How To Create Shipping Labels Online (2026 Guide + Tips)

 Getting the Address Right

 Incorrect addresses are a top reason for delivery delays.
 Follow the standard USPS format for clarity.
-See our guide on how to address an envelope:
+See the guide on how to address a package:

 JANE SMITH